Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 • Fresh or frozen vegetables preferred

-The 80/20 Approach
+The 80/20 approach

 You don't need 100% anti-inflammatory meals to see benefits.
 Aim for: